Putting the Chic in Psychic

 “Maybe because I’m not a damsel in distress.”
 It came out more sharply than I planned.
 The fact was, I didn’t want to be rescued.
 I didn’t want Damon here because he felt responsible for me.

 To be fair, I hadn’t given him any reason to think that I wouldn’t.
 As far as he knew, I was only living at the hotel with him out of necessity.
-My home was trashed and I hated Aunty Mommy’s estate, which was my other option.
-That any of the hundreds of other hotel rooms available, not to mention rental apartments and houses.
-I could afford any of those options.
+My home was trashed, and I hated Aunty Mommy’s estate, which was my other option.
+And the hundreds of other hotel rooms available, not to mention rental apartments and houses, that I could easily afford.
+None those options seemed to occur to him.

 “Are we friends?”
 I wondered aloud.
 My reaction when he’d mentioned going home made it crystal clear that I felt a lot more than that.
 The idea of confessing that to Damon made me nauseous.
 My entire childhood had revolved around hiding my feelings and trusting only myself, Jen, Lorraine, and Stacey, and as much as I loved them, I kept everything I could hidden.
 It was a tough habit to break.